Thank you to everyone who came out to celebrate The Midnight’s new edible wall garden. We had a great time and appreciate you all being there!

 Last but not least, thank you to The Midnight owners Jason and Bev, and to the Gainesville community, for supporting Gainesville Compost!

-Chris Cano is Compost Experience Officer (CEO) at Gainesville Compost, a company he founded in Gainesville, Florida in 2011.
+Chris Cano is Compost Experience Officer (CEO) at Gainesville Compost, the company he founded in Gainesville, Florida in 2011.
 Gainesville Compost is a project of The Bike Composters, LLC, which works to promote bicycle power and community composting nationwide.